 A new era for UK fiscal policy, but will the gamble pay off?

 A new prime minister, new chancellor, and a new era for UK fiscal policy.
-Following the change in leadership of the ruling Conservative party, the new Chancellor of the Exchequer, Kwasi Kwarteng, has truly delivered a landmark fiscal statement, ushering in a new era of lower taxes for the UK economy.
+Following the change in leadership of the ruling Conservative party, the new chancellor of the exchequer, Kwasi Kwarteng, has truly delivered a landmark fiscal statement, ushering in a new era of lower taxes for the UK economy.

 Kwarteng delivered a skilful and concise statement that left audiences with little doubt that the priority for the new administration is to boost growth through lowering taxes.
 He declared that the government is “…getting out of the way to get Britain building”.